 , Agustín Reyes-Torres

 2017 Mapping Middle Earth: A Tolkienian legacy

 .
 In Maps and Mapping in Children’s Literature.
 Landscapes, Seascapes, and Cityscapes

 ], Nina Goga

 & Bettina Kümmerling-Meibauer

 (eds), 123–139.
 Amsterdam: John Benjamins.

 Trites, Roberta Seelinger

 Cited by 1 other publications

-This list is based on CrossRef data as of 28 september 2020.
+This list is based on CrossRef data as of 6 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.